khurchla/Baltimore-Neighborhood-Indicators-Alliance/README.md

 ❣️ _Did you know in 2019 Amtrak placed its bets on bypassing Philly, BMore Delaware's cities altogether to fast track New Yorkers to DC and back?
 [Amtrak skips Philly with new non-stop Acela train from New York to Washington](https://www.inquirer.com/transportation/amtrak-acela-washington-new-york-non-stop-philadelphia-20190725.html)_

+### That's interesting...
+If  you're inclined to collaborate, fork and suggest improvements to code, or comment to report a problem or suggest a feature or topic, thank you.

 ## HOW

-### Sounds good, and why exactly are we here again?
+### Sounds good, and how exactly are we going to contribute?
 In otherwords, I'm looking at what's happening where folk live all over the City map.
 BNIA-JFI and its Steering Committing established population stability as, essentially and in my own words, a pulse of Baltimoreans quality of life.
 Not leaving nor growing too fast, and leaving no neighborhood behind nor any neighbor from affording a choice of location and to stay. **I agree with their assessment that overcoming vacancy--_with a target of no more than 4% of vacant homes_--is a critical step.

 * In particular, surface _correlations_ that can act as actionable keys to opening wider pathways towards improvements in access to safe, affordable homes